 Here are a few simple pointers to help.
 Go to the original text to read the advice given.

 1. An important piece of advice beforehand: Stick to the essentials.

 Beware of offering too much new subject matter and possibly concentrating on maintaining previously learned subject matter.
-This advice is powerful and good to follow because learning materials that you don’t repeat is forgotten.
+This advice is powerful and promising to follow because learning materials you don’t repeat are forgotten.
 Think of the infamous dip after the summer holidays!